 PhD Biotechnology / Programme details

-Year of entry: 2019
+Year of entry: 2020

 Biotechnology is the use and exploitation of organisms and biological processes for the benefit of industry, society and the environment.
 The biotechnological potential of animals, plants and microorganisms is vast, particularly through the use of advancing genomic technologies.
 There are many applications of biotechnology such as the development of novel medicines and healthcare products, through to the genetic manipulation of crops and algae for providing food security and bioenergy, and the use of plant and microbes for environmental engineering such as bioremediation.
 Biotechnology is a core strength of the Faculty of Science and Engineering at Manchester.
-Biotechnology research within the Department includes the genetic engineering of plants, bioremediation of terrestrial and aquatic environments, biofuels and bioproducts from plants, algae and microorganisms, environmental biotechnology, bioinformatics.
+Biotechnology research within the School includes the genetic engineering of plants, bioremediation of terrestrial and aquatic environments, biofuels and bioproducts from plants, algae and microorganisms, environmental biotechnology, bioinformatics.